opf/openproject/docs/user-guide/search/README.md

 ![search-result-categories](image-20210412205730857.png)

 Please note: It is not possible to find content from archived projects.
-You will have to un-archive them first.
+You will have to un-archive them first on the [global projects overview page](../projects/#view-all-projects).